aaronsama/node-resume/readme.md

 # Node resume
 This projects helps to generate a PDF resume based on a JSON file.
 By default two designs are supplied.
+This is a fork of node-resume by Tibor Szász (https://github.com/tiborsaas/node-resume).

+This fork adds the possibility to add your publications from a BiBTeX file.

 [Check out my CV as an example](cv.pdf)

 ## Usage
 Just edit a json, use the command line and you are ready to go.

 ### Step 1

 Install dependenceis with `npm install`.

 ### Step 2

 Edit the contents of `data/cv-empty.json`.

+### Step 2b (optional)

+Edit or add your publications to `data/bibliography.bib`

 ### Step 3

 Type `npm start` in command line.
 That will render the default template called "basic".
 You can render other templates by adding the template name that you can find the the `views` folder, like `npm start classic`.

 ### Advanced Usage